EMSL-Computing/CoreMS-Portal/README.md

      ```

-- After the first deployment, we need to start migration and create all the database tables.
-Open the terminal, cd into the root directory:
+- After the first deployment, and with the services running, we need to start migration and create all the database tables.
+Open a new terminal, cd into the local_app directory and then type:

     ```bash
     make init-db

     ```
+    or if you don't have make installed, do this three commands:

+    ```
+    docker-compose exec web flask db init
+    docker-compose exec web flask db migrate -m "init commit" docker-compose exec web flask db upgrade
+    ```

+- Open you browser and go to http://localhost

 - To take all the services down and remove all the volumes: